UBS is buying Credit Suisse in bid to halt banking crisis | KRDO

 UBS is buying Credit Suisse in bid to halt banking crisis

-“UBS today announced the takeover of Credit Suisse,” the Swiss National Bank said in a statement.
-It said the rescue would “secure financial stability and protect the Swiss economy.”
+"UBS today announced the takeover of Credit Suisse," the Swiss National Bank said in a statement Sunday.
+It said the rescue would "secure financial stability and protect the Swiss economy."

 Extraordinarily, the deal will not need the approval of shareholders after the Swiss government agreed to change the law to remove any uncertainty about the deal.